 Mythology & Nature

-The blazing ball of fire brought warmth and abundance to the land, and marked the passing of the seasons.
-With the Moon, the Sun gave light.
 In the far north, the sun barely peeks above the horizon in winter and never dips below it in summer.
-During the dark days people could only hope the sun would return and with it, life of the land.
-The Sámi followed the reindeer herds, migration of fish and seasonal bounty.
+During the dark days people can only hope the sun returns and with it, life of the land.

-Sámi religion shares some elements with Norse mythology, from early contacts with Vikings for trade.
-The god Thor was worshipped by the Sámi up to the 18th century.
-They were last existing people to honor the God of Thunder and Agriculture.
+The god Thor is worshipped by the Sámi up to the 18th century.
+They're last existing people to honor the God of Thunder and Agriculture.

 Belief varies among tribes, but Sámi religion in general relates to the land, animism and the supernatural.
-It's characterized by the understanding of personal spirituality and its interconnectivity with daily life, and a strong connection between natural and spiritual realms.
+It's characterized by the understanding of personal spirituality and its fusion with daily life, and a strong connection between natural and spiritual realms.

 Noaidi - Sámi Shaman

-The noaidi (pl. noaiddit), or Sámi shaman, is traditional healer and protector.
-Shamans facilitate ritual communication with the supernatural.
 They might use drums; Joik, a type of song; Fadno, reed instruments used as musical pipes; chants, sacred objects and fly agaric mushroom.
-With a couple of exceptions, only men could be noaiddit.
+With a couple of exceptions, only men can be noaiddit.

 Noaiddit are mediators between humans and spirits, protectors of reindeer and healers.
-The noaidi is able to communicate with the spirit world, there to ask what sacrifice needed by a person so s/he might return to good health or a successful hunt.
-Sacrifices designed by the noaidi help achieve balance between mortal and immortal worlds.
+The noaidi is able to communicate with the spirit world, there to ask the sacrifice needed by a person for health or hunting.

 The traditional drum is the most important symbol and tool of the Sámi noaidi.
 The Shaman can invoke assistance from benevolent spirits and conduct out-of-body travel via the “free soul”.
-Sámi philosophy distinguishes between the “free soul” and “body soul”.
-The body soul cannot cross the boundary of life and death or spiritual progression.

 "But since these noaides through their alleged or real magic skills represented the greatest hindrance for the rapid spread of the faith among the populace, it was natural that they would be hated and persecuted by the priests who saw the noaides as the Devil's instruments."

-In the Christian Middle Ages and later years the noaiddit came under persecution, with many sentenced to death for practicing witchcraft.
-The Sámi guarded the secrets of their religion, a practice which easily promoted fear among the members of the dominant ideology.
-The shaman was seen as an obstacle to Christian domination.
+In the Middle Ages and later years the noaiddit comes under persecution, with many sentenced to death for practicing witchcraft.
+The Sámi guard the secrets of their religion.

 The Three Worlds